Life and Spirituality

 Most importantly, I know that everyone I meet, from the barista at my coffee shop to the rude, annoying, and disrespectful office manager at a Doctor’s office is part of the process.
 They are part of my spiritual journey.
 My gift is being able to integrate the body, mind, and spiritual wisdom in the entirety of my days and nights.

 Your opportunity to create your spiritual practice in 15 minutes today.
 Let go of everything and everyone else you think you need to be successful.
-I’m not talking about shunning people, being rude or disrespectful of course.
-But I am being serious in challenging you to face yourself.
+I’m not talking about shunning people, or being rude or disrespectful of course.
+But I am serious about challenging you to face yourself.
 Ask yourself.

 “If I were a completely spiritual being with a regular spiritual practice, who would I have to be?”
 “What would I have to do?”